 To Seal Or Not To Seal

-Grout is porous, so it will absorb vapour and moisture.
-In order to prevent this moisture from being trapped behind the grout and tiles, which can lead to mould and rot, grout needs to breathe.
-For this reason, Mike always recommends not sealing grout.
+Grout is porous so that it will absorb vapour and moisture.
+To prevent moisture from being trapped behind the grout and tiles, which can lead to mould and rot, the grout needs to breathe.

-If the grout comes with a sealant or the homeowner insists on the grout being sealed to prevent stains or it looking dirty, it is crucial to make sure the sealant is breathable.
+If the grout comes with a sealant or the homeowner insists the grout be sealed to prevent stains or dirt, it is crucial to make sure the sealant is breathable.